skgithub14/sdtmval/README.md

-For each previous steps, we viewed the interim results to demonstrate the features of {sdtmval} however, {sdtmval} is designed to be used with pipe operators so that you can have one long, read-able pipe.
+For each previous steps, we viewed the interim results to demonstrate the features of {sdtmval} however, {sdtmval} is designed to be used with pipe operators so that you can have one long, readable pipe.
 To demonstrate, we will reproduce the same results from above in one code chunk.